 Are your teeth crooked, misaligned or gapped?
 Orthodontic treatment using braces or aligners could help to correct alignment problems with your teeth and jaws, but it doesn't happen overnight.

 How long it takes to straighten teeth depends on the orthodontic option you choose and how much straightening is needed.
-Make an appointment with your dentist or an orthodontist to find out what your options are.
+Make an appointment with your dentist to find out what your options are.

 Orthodontics may be chosen for functional or cosmetic reasons.
 You could benefit from these treatments if you have: